 7. It allows disabled people to write about the things that interest us

 I used to have a friend with Neurofibromyalgia who went to gigs, I have a friend with kidney failure who writes about kites and gardening and I love to share recipes and the antics of my little dog, Hugo.
 Disabled people are far more than just disabled people and we all have hobbies and interests just like anyone else.
 Blogging not only allows us to share information and insights that might not currently be out there, but it also allows you to read such knowledge and information from someone you might not otherwise expect.

 8. It gives disabled people a portfolio for other work

 Even as only a short-term solution, blogging gives a disabled person a great piece of work from which they can demonstrate their capabilities.
 As a disabled person, it can be extremely hard to have qualifications, experience and references for many jobs, and so having a blog that demonstrates your potential can help boost your employment prospects – as long as it’s well constructed!

 9. Blogging encourages disabled people to get out and about

 Before I started writing reviews for restaurants, I lived a very reclusive lifestyle.
 Getting my groceries online was cheaper than getting on the bus and going shopping, and so I did.
 Sending a text or making a phone call was far more affordable than going out for dinner to see friends or family, and sometimes they were also busy.
 Now that I write honest, exposure-free reviews for establishments in my locale, I don’t need to wait for others to be free.
-I can decide a good time with my husband and our reviews give me content for my blog then I can catch up with my loved ones another time.
-It’s a win-win situation, all-round!
+I can decide on a good time with my husband and our reviews give me content for my blog then I can catch up with my loved ones another time.
+It’s a win-win situation, all-around!

 10. It encourages us to look after ourselves